biyasto/biyasto/README.md

 ---

 ## 🎨 Creative Showcase (Other Works)
-*A collection of mobile puzzles, arcade clones, and experimental gameplay.*
+*A collection of mobile puzzles, cassual and experimental gameplay.*

 | | | |
 | :---: | :---: | :---: |